ercan5535/Stock-Coin-Market-Recorder-Airflow-Lambda-Kafka-PySpark-Rds/README.md

 <br>

 # Airflow:
 Air flow is only component works on local machine.
 We can invokes lambda function with schedule and start our cloud components.
 It can be run by docker-compose up command.
+The <b>airflow_variables.json</b> should be uploaded Airflow variables to necessary variables.
 ```bash
 ├── docker-compose.yaml
 ├── dags